 Driving under the influence with a passenger under the age of 14 can also lead to immigration consequences, because if you do so, you can also be convicted of the separate crime of Child Endangerment (California Penal Code 273(a)).

 As with driving on a suspended license, Child Endangerment does require a certain mental state.
 To be convicted, you must knowingly be putting the child in danger.
 As such, it is classified as a crime involving moral turpitude.

 Multiple DUI Convictions with Respect to Immigration Law

 As such, you will want to avoid long prison sentences for your DUI convictions.
 Specifically, if you are convicted of a fourth or felony DUI.
 If you are charged with any DUI, it is strongly recommended that you consult with an attorney immediately.
-Do so will give you your best shot at having the penalties you face reduced, and preserving your immigration status.
+By doing so, it will give you your best shot at having the penalties you face reduced and preserving your immigration status.

 DUI Convictions and “Naturalization”

 Naturalization is the process of becoming a United States citizen.
-Even if you are only charged with a simple, first time DUI, your ability to naturalize could be affected.
-Becoming a United States citizen, is highly sought after.
-As such, the requirements for doing so are strict.
+Even if you are only charged with a simple first time DUI, your ability to naturalize could be affected.
+Becoming a United States citizen is highly sought after.
+Therefore, the requirements for doing so are strict.
 Part of the naturalization process requires a showing of “good moral character”.
 In determining character, all conduct within the applicant’s previous five (5) years will be considered.
-It is unlikely that a single DUI would result in a failure of showing good moral character, but if there is other evidence of bad character, it could.
+It is unlikely that a single DUI would result in a failure of showing good moral character but if there are other evidences of bad character it could affect your Naturalization.

 New Department of State Policy